-- Data reporting to Federal Interagency Traumatic Brain Injury Research (FITBIR) is an opportunity for investigators to facilitate their own research and to collaborate with others engaged in similar research.
-While there is no direct charge to users of the FITBIR Informatics System, a project estimation tool (https://fitbir.nih.gov/jsp/contribute/fitbir-costs.jsp) is available to help estimate costs and manpower needs that may be associated with data submission.
-FITBIR guidance and policies, as well as the considerable advantages of FITBIR participation to the researcher, are detailed at http://fitbir.nih.gov/. - Data Management Plan (two-page limit): Describe the data management plan in accordance with Section 3.c, Enclosure 3, DoD Instruction 3200.12. - For Extramural Applications: Refer to General Application Instructions, Section III.A.2, Attachments Form, Attachment 2, Supporting Documentation, for more detailed information. - For Intramural Applications: Refer to General Application Instructions, Section IV.A.1, Application Component Attachments, Attachment 2, Supporting Documentation, for more detailed information. - Quad Chart: Provide a Quad Chart for the proposed project.
-The format for the quad chart is available on the eBRAP "Funding Opportunities & Forms" web page at https://ebrap.org/eBRAP/public/Program.htm. - Use of DOD Resources (if applicable): Provide a letter of support signed by the lowest-ranking person with approval authority confirming access to active-duty military populations and/or DOD resources or databases. - Use of VA Resources (if applicable): Provide a letter of support from the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief, confirming access to VA patients, resources, and/or VA research space.
-For VA PIs, if the VA non-profit corporation is not identified as the applicant institution for administering the funds, include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
+- Use of DOD Resources (if applicable): Provide a letter of support signed by the lowest-ranking person with approval authority confirming access to active-duty military populations and/or DOD resources or databases. - Use of VA Resources (if applicable): Provide a letter of support signed by the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief, confirming access to VA patients, resources, and/or VA research space.
+If the VA-affiliated non-profit corporation is not identified as the applicant organization for administering the funds, include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
 The technical abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
-Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.